Borocoli/VibeCodePy/README.md

 # VibeCodePy
 Write Python code like it already exists.
-Automatically creates classes and methods at runtime, powered by vibe coding + AI.
+Automatically creates functions, classes and methods at runtime, powered by vibe coding + AI.
 No errors, no boilerplate, just flow.
-(Currently in alpha: class/method creation only.)
+(Currently in alpha)

 ## Warning
 This project is designed to integrate with LLMs to generate and execute Python code at runtime.
 The code you write may trigger dynamic, AI-generated code to be created and executed — potentially including malicious or unintended behavior.